Utkarsh731/python-interview-coding/README.md

 q20.
 Write a code to print the diamond shape.

 q21.
 Write a code to print the right angle triangle of stars.

+q22.
+Write a code to print the right angle triangle of stars(opposite).